manschko/Darktide-Collectible/HL-32-2/Refinery Delta/Scriptures.md

 ## Location 1
-At beginning in the second hangar before you get up to the elevator.
-The Scrpture is under the elevator
+At the beginning in the second hangar before you get up to the elevator.
+The Scripture is under the elevator
 ![](images/20221205143911_1_edit.jpg)
 ![](images/20221205143849_1.jpg)
 ## Location 2